Furnace and boiler rebates – income qualified

 - You must install an eligible ENERGY STAR furnace or boiler with a two-pipe direct vent system, as verified by a photograph included with your application.

-- You must have purchased, installed and paid in full for your furnace or boiler on, or after, April 1, 2019.
+- You must have purchased, installed and paid in full for your furnace or boiler between October 1, 2020 and March 31, 2021.

 - Applications must be submitted within one year of the installation date.